What are Non-Current Assets?

-Ans: The different types of non-current assets can be categorised broadly into tangible and intangible assets.
+The different types of non-current assets can be categorized broadly into tangible and intangible assets.
 While the former includes plant machinery, land, property, buildings, etc., the latter includes goodwill, copyright, trademark, patent, etc.

 In either case, these non-current assets cannot be liquidated easily and the cost for which cannot be assessed at any instance.